Sphereon-Opensource/pex-openapi/README.md

 Check on `npmjs.com`

-And by installing the module as per this `README.md`.
+Install the module following the included `README.md`.